-If you regularly work within the FX markets, then you need to take risk very seriously.
-By transferring large amounts of money between different currencies, you can open yourself up to four, five, and even six figure losses.
-(Depending on how much you’re transferring, of course.)
+If your business regularly exchanging currencies, then you need to take FX risks very seriously.
+By transferring large amounts of money between different currencies, you can open yourself up to four, five, and even six-figure losses.
+Depending on how much you’re transferring, of course.

-Fortunately, there are things you can do to hedge against those risks, and to minimize the chances of this happening.
+Fortunately, there are things you can do to hedge against those risks and minimize the chances of this happening.

 With that in mind, here’s our guide on how to minimize your risk as an FX business.